TEvans-Developer/WebInvest.-CTF/README.md

 <h4>Question 2.</h4>
 <b>If the geographical origin of an IP address is known to be from a region that has no business or expected traffic with our network, this can be an indicator of a targeted attack.
 Can you determine the origin city of the attacker?</b>

-<h4>Approach:</h4> We want to further ensure our suspicion that the anomaly is coming from a source that is <b>NOT</b> in our network and being that the IP is not in our network there is also a chance the IP address is not in our region.
-There are many open source IP address Lookups that allow us to see the region as well as other information about the potential threat actor.
+<h4>Approach:</h4> We want to support our suspicion that the anomaly is coming from a source IP <i>(111.224.250.131)</i> which is <b>NOT</b> in our network.
+Being that the IP is not in our network there is also a chance the IP address is not in our region as well.
+There are many open source IP address Lookups tools that allow us to see the region as well as other information about the potential threat actor.
 We will utilize https://www.whatismyip.com/ip-address-lookup/ for our research.

 <h3>Steps</h3>
 <b>Step 1</b> Visit https://www.whatismyip.com/ip-address-lookup/ or any <b>Secure</b> IP address Lookup website of your choice.